carpentries/lesson-development-training/episodes/18-preparing.md

 The homework from this workshop includes a trial run of one of the episodes you have been developing in your lesson, to a real audience.

-Thinking about this task, what questions do you have about how you should approach teaching that trial run?
+After reading [the information provided about the trial run task](../learners/trial_runs.md) and thinking about this task, what questions do you have about how you should approach teaching that trial run?
 Is there anything you are unsure of?
 What resources might help you prepare for that experience?